angeldollface/iconhelper/README.markdown

 ### USING *ICON HELPER* TO DOWNLOAD A FILE

-To download a file, simply run this command (Here `mypng.png` represents a path to a PNG file.):
+To generate some icons for a project, simply run this command (Here `mypng.png` represents a path to a PNG file.):

 ```bash
 # For Mac OSX.